Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

 See the Signals, and Smooth Stiff Text — Without False Promises

-It helps to see why a passage reads as AI-like in the first place.
-HumanizeText includes a free, transparent, in-browser AI detector that highlights which signals — flat rhythm, over-even sentences, predictable phrasing — make text look machine-generated.
+HumanizeText lets you see the signals that make a passage read as AI-like — and smooth stiff text — with a free, transparent, in-browser AI detector that highlights which cues (flat rhythm, over-even sentences, predictable phrasing) look machine-generated, making no promise about any detector's verdict.
 It stores nothing, and its point isn't a verdict; it's understanding, so you can revise with intent.

 If part of your draft genuinely reads stiff, our humanizer rewrites it to sound more natural and in your own tone while keeping your meaning, facts, and numbers intact.
 Paste text or upload a PDF or PPTX and get the same file back with layout preserved; output stays in your input language (30+ supported).
 It's genuinely free — no signup, no credit card, no CAPTCHA — with 1,200 words per run, and Pro ($9/mo, cancel in one click) for longer documents.